-Opportunity to create your own journey, a purposeful exploration of a new horizon or academic pursuit.
+An opportunity to create your own journey, a purposeful exploration of a new horizon or intellectual pursuit.

 “The traveler sees what he sees, the tourist sees what he has come to see.”